JonseyFTW/Invoice/RAILWAY_DEPLOYMENT.md

 ## Troubleshooting

 ### Common Issues:

+1. **Nixpacks Build Failed**:
+   - **Error**: "Nixpacks was unable to generate a build plan for this app"
+   - **Solution**: Each service must point to its subdirectory.
+In Railway:
+     - Go to service "Settings" → "Source"
+     - Set **Root Directory** to `backend` or `frontend`
+     - This tells Nixpacks to look in the subdirectory where package.json exists

-1. **Build Failures**: Check build logs and ensure all dependencies are in package.json
+2. **Build Failures**: Check build logs and ensure all dependencies are in package.json

-2. **Database Connection**: Verify environment variables match Railway's provided values
+3. **Database Connection**: Verify environment variables match Railway's provided values

-3. **CORS Issues**: Ensure FRONTEND_URL is set correctly in backend
+4. **CORS Issues**: Ensure FRONTEND_URL is set correctly in backend

-4. **Email Issues**: Verify Gmail credentials and app passwords
+5. **Email Issues**: Verify Gmail credentials and app passwords

-5. **AI Parsing**: Check Gemini API key validity
+6. **AI Parsing**: Check Gemini API key validity

 ### Logs:
 - Access logs via Railway dashboard